 Magnum Contact Sheets unveils the story behind the creative techniques, strategies, and post-production methods used in the world’s most iconic photos.

-Every selection and its relevant article is chosen by Magnum photographer which makes it a classic that never goes wrong.
+Every selection and its relevant article is chosen by a Magnum photographer which makes it a classic that never goes wrong.

 The book questions the aspects that contributed to the final outcome of the photos.
 It questions the photographers’ perception, workflow, methods, timings, and everything that involved due to which the shot was made possible.